Moskowitza/linkedList/readme.md

 A stack is an _array_ that follows the rule: Items are _added_ to the top or _removed_ from the top of the stack.
 This is how the "call stack" works.
 Last in, First Out

+## Double Counter

+We can add up values in an array and store them in a Map object.
+We can sort the values by keys or values.

 ## Hash Table

 ## Heap